 Is there an appeal process for school-awarded marks?

-If a student is dissatisfied with a school mark, he/she may appeal to the principal under the appeal policy set by the local school authority.
+If you are dissatisfied with a school mark, you may appeal to your principal under the appeal policy set by your local school authority.

 Is there an appeal process for diploma examination marks?